 It has been a rough road for VDI and especially for the organizations that have struggled with their implementations.
 The complex, do-it-yourself (DIY) model, using a solution stack built for a single customer in a single data center, is no longer relevant in the cloud era.
 What’s readily doable today goes leaps and bounds beyond the promises of legacy VDI to deliver real business value – fast.
 Here’s how.

-Cloud VDI in the Fast Lane
+SaaS Cloud PCs in the Fast Lane

 So, if you take a look at the VDI stack in terms of capabilities, there are three broad areas to examine – infrastructure (servers, storage, and virtualization), legacy VDI software and finally, the integration & operations needed to run the solution.
 Even though a lot of attention is often focused on the legacy VDI software stack, the overall solution cost & complexity stems primarily from the integration and ongoing operation of the VDI stack.